 The menopause is not just about hot flushes and no more periods.
-It is about taking some time to re-set yourself: adjust your crown and move forward.
+It’s about taking some time to re-set yourself: adjust your crown and move forward.

 I honestly didn’t know much about the menopause before it hit me at the age of 42 as a result of the breast cancer treatment that I was receiving at the time.
 I seriously thought the menopause was just the end of periods and a few hot flushes.
-But it is not just that.
-It is so much more.
-It is so much more on a physical level and so much more on an emotional level.
+But it’s not just that.
+It’s so much more.
+It’s so much more on a physical level and so much more on an emotional level.
 So how come we don’t hear about it much?
-How come the women who are going through it are not swinging from the ceiling shouting about it?
+How come the women who are going through it, are not swinging from the ceiling shouting about it?
 How come it isn’t openly discussed between mothers and daughters, or between friends?

 Half the world’s population (or thereabouts) is female, which means that half the population will go through the menopause at some point.
 Right now, as I write this, it is currently estimated that approximately 13 billion women are going through the menopause.
-And yet, it is not really talked about openly.
-When my menopausal symptoms started I talked about them quite openly with whomever I happened to be with, and it turns out that I wasn’t alone: one of my friends went through the menopause in her early thirties, another friend was currently going through it and she had just turned forty, another friend was mid-menopause (she is 52) and a stack of friends aged between mid-forties to early fifties were experiencing some of the peri-menopause symptoms.
+And yet, it’s not really talked about openly.
+When my menopausal symptoms started, I talked about them quite openly with whomever I happened to be with, and it turns out that I wasn’t alone: one of my friends went through the menopause in her early thirties, another friend was currently going through it and she had just turned forty, another friend was mid-menopause (she is 52) and a stack of friends aged between mid-forties to early fifties were experiencing some of the peri-menopause symptoms.
 And yet, none of them were openly talking about it.
-It was like they had to keep it a secret.
 They were dealing with it on their own: quietly, silently going through a whole range of, quite frankly, horrible symptoms and keeping it to themselves.

-Even when going through a medically induced menopause as part of breast cancer treatment, nobody really talks about it.
-The oncologist mentioned in at one of my appointments, almost as an aside to everything else.
-OK, I get that going through the menopause reduces my risk of recurrence and that is a good thing, but still, going through the menopause is a huge thing for someone, especially when she is not expecting it and has a stack of other things going on in her life.
+I’ve noticed that even those women going through a medically induced menopause as part of breast cancer treatment, don’t really talk about it.
+In my situation, the oncologist mentioned the possibility of the menopause at one of my appointments, almost as an aside to everything else.
+OK, I get that going through the menopause reduces my risk of recurrence and that’s a good thing, but still, going through the menopause is a huge thing for someone, especially when she’s not expecting it and has a stack of other things going on in her life.

 The menopause brings some unpleasant things to the party